aldryn/aldryn-boilerplate-bootstrap3/docs/structure/static.rst

 This folder will be ignored by the ``gulp preprocess`` and ``gulp images`` commands.

-Make use of grouping and create additional sub-directories such as ``/static/img/icons`` or ``/static/img/visuals`` if the file counts reaches a certain threshold.
+Make use of grouping and create additional sub-directories such as ``/static/img/icons`` or ``/static/img/visuals`` if the file count reaches a certain threshold.

 js/
 ---

-The same structure approach as described within :doc:`private` is applied to the js directory. *layout/*, *settings/* and *sites/* are essentially not required but may be used.
+The same structure approach as described within :doc:`private` is applied to the js directory. */layout*, */settings* and */sites* are essentially not required but may be used. jQuery is an essential part and should be treated the same as the Bootstrap component.

 swf/